 As an organisation, concentrating on creating safe spaces in which we can honour, respect, share and listen to others talking of their experiences provides a rare, honest, supportive and “subtle” activist movement and one in which I’ve seen so much real change!
 This attracts more people with even more diverse views and journeys, and for me that is crucial…the interconnectedness of all of us shines bright in circle.
 Women come to circle, are nourished… supported… heard… and can go on and do whatever activist work they are passionate about.
 This is the main reason I was drawn to GTW.

 I’m a member of many activist groups ranging from child protection to women’s liberation, animal rights to politics, and I find that many people I speak with are not passionate about the same areas.
 However, in circle, I can speak about all these things without fear of being judged or ostracised.
 What a gift!

-Finally, Amy responded to all our comments: Thank you all for such heartfelt and generous responses.
+The woman who asked the question then responded: Thank you all for such heartfelt and generous responses.
 I am happy to know that many feel that we are indeed here to “Gather the Women, Save the World”.
 It’s very dear to my heart to be able to “DO” something to help, as best I can.
-Jeane TuBears Jacobs, I love hearing your story about the peaceful demonstration re: mining.
+I love hearing your story about the peaceful demonstration re mining.
 Yes!
 Awareness is so key.
 Once a person is AWARE the thought processes can begin, and like the millionth circle……behaviors can change….and soon it is common to be peaceful, loving, and caring for our Mother, the Earth, and all her children.